laddie132/Match-LSTM/README.md

 - -c config_file: Defined dataset, model, train methods and so on.
 Default: `config/global_config.yaml`
 - -o ans_path: *see in test step*

-> there several models you can choose in `config/global_config.yaml`, like 'match-lstm', 'match-lstm+' and 'r-net'. view and modify.
+> there several models you can choose in `config/global_config.yaml`, like 'match-lstm', 'match-lstm+', 'r-net' and 'm-reader'. view and modify.

 ### Preprocess

 1. Put the GloVe embeddings file to the `data/` directory
 2. Put the SQuAD dataset to the `data/` directory
 3. Run `python run.py preprocess` to generate hdf5 file of SQuAD dataset

+> Note that preprocess will take a long time if multi-features used.
+Maybe close to an hour.

 ### Train